yds12/tarsila/issues.md

 18. Inconsistent use of types for 2D points and colors
 19. Optimize syncing of preview and palette images (don't need to generate every single frame [ENH]
 20. Create mouse manager, and store events to be ran on mouse release [DONE]
+21. Cannot type on spritesheet size textboxes if intermediate values are not valid spritesheet sizes